EvanHofmeister/breast-cancer-classification/README.md

 2) #### create_datasets()

-2Summary: Splits a dataset into training, validation, and testing sets, then saves them as CSV files.
+Purpose: Splits a dataset into training, validation, and testing sets, then saves them as CSV files.
 ```sh
 python flask_app/create_datasets.py
 ```